 Discover the Beautiful Villages and Hamlets in Caledon Ontario

 Just under an hour north of Toronto can be found the Town of Caledon filled with beautiful villages and hamlets.
 Exploring Caledon is a must as it also has some amazing scenery, hiking trails, conservation areas and provincial parks.
 It is one of the few places that has the two main Ontario trails, the Trans Canada Trail and the Bruce Trail, running through it.
-Caledon has also made the list of top 30 places to live in in Canada as it currently sits at 26th place.
+Caledon has also made the list of top 30 places to live in in Canada as it currently sits at 26.
+It has also made Expedia’s Top 10 Honeymoon Destinations in the World.

 Caledon East, Caledon, Ontario

 This quaint little community of 5000 is always worth a visit.
 From yummy restaurants, including the Caledon Inn, Airport Pizza, Gabe’s Bakery, The Consulate and more, to shops and family owned farmers markets, Caledon East is a must see.
-Caledon East also has the Caledon Trailway running through it which is part of the Trans Canada Trail.
+Caledon East also has the Caledon Trailway running through it which is part of the The Great Trail, Trans Canada Trail.
 The well maintained trails can be used by hikers, bikers and horseback riders.
-Be sure to visit Caledon East at one of their big events of the summer Caledon Day and the Bolton Rotary Rib Fest.
+Be sure to visit Caledon East at one of their big events of the summer Cheers Caledon, Caledon Day and the Rotary Rib Fest.

 Caledon Village, Caledon Ontario

 South of Orangeville Ontario, Caledon Village is located at the intersection of Highway 10 (Hurontario Street) and Charleston Side Road.
 It was first settled in the 1820s by Irish and Scottish emigrants.
 Today, the population is approximately 1,800.
 Caledon Village has some great restaurants, small shops and is close to great hiking trails in the nearing Fork of the Credit Provincial Parks.
-Be sure to visit Caledon Village for their 156th Caledon Fair June 10, 11, and 12 2016.
+Be sure to visit the Caledon Fair held in June every summer.

 Inglewood, Caledon Ontario